OptiMaL-PSE-Lab/REINFORCE-PSE/README.md

 * Gradient policy methods are used to optimize stochastic policies results.
   Several episode samples are needed to build the loss function to optimize over.
   * REINFORCE algorithm with mean reward baseline.
-  * PPO with baseline over mean reward as advantage function.
+  * PPO with deviation from mean reward as advantage function.

 ## Usage